 The key to successful truffle production to establish the symbiotic relationship between Tuber Melanosporum and its host tree.
 This association involves the complete envelopment of the tree roots by the fungus.
 The T. Melanosporum, in return for mineral ions, particularly phosphorus, receives carbohydrates from the tree.
 In order to promote optimum truffle production constant nurture and protection safeguards this association to ensure the root coverage is complete and undisturbed.

 Trials have been ongoing to expand our variety of host trees that accommodate T. Melanosporum.
-Our primary goal is to ensure the highest quality truffle production while also ensuring climatic suitability, adaptability and consistent production in the widely varying extremes of Canada’s climate.
+Our primary goal is to ensure the highest quality truffle production while also ensuring climatic suitability, adaptability, and consistent production in the widely varying extremes of the Virginia climate.

 Locust Grove Truffle Trees